CrossWars-Project/Documents-and-pitch/user_guides/README.md

 # Welcome to CrossWars — a free, social, mini-crossword

 ## What is CrossWars?
-CrossWars is a free web app that delivers a daily mini-crossword and adds realtime social competition: solve solo or race friends while seeing each other’s progress.
-If you like mini-crosswords but cant afford the NYT-mini and want the option to race against friends for who can complete the daily mini your in the right place!
+CrossWars is a free web app that delivers a daily mini-crossword and adds real-time social competition: solve solo or race friends while seeing each other’s progress.
+If you like mini-crosswords but can't afford the NYT-mini and want the option to race against friends for who can complete the daily mini, you're in the right place!

 ## Overview